Mitulb188/team_lab/README.md

 ## 🛠️ Requirements

-This project requires Python 3.x.
+This project requires Python 3.8 and above.
 The necessary libraries can be installed via pip:

 ```
 pip install torch pandas numpy librosa parselmouth opensmile audiomentations